 Collateralized Notes Payable to Sellers: This balance consists of a note payable to the seller of the land in High Island, Texas, which is collateralized by a deed of trust owned by the Company.
 The note payable to the seller of the land of \$2,356,551 accrues interest at 5.0% per annum, is subordinate to the Series 2010 and 2012 bonds, and matures in January 2032.
-For the year-ended December 31, 2012, collateralized notes payable to sellers also included a note payable to the seller of the seller of the seller of the seller annum, and was repaid during 2013.
+For the year-ended December 31, 2012, collateralized notes payable to sellers also included a note payable to the seller of the gas processing plant of \$2.7 million, which accrued interest at 30% per annum, and was repaid during 2013.